Jelly Donut Pull-Apart Focaccia

 • Prepare jam: Transfer raspberry jam into a piping bag or zip-top bag with the corner snipped off.

 • Poke holes: Using a thick straw, chopstick, or the handle of a wooden spoon, poke holes into each piece of warm focaccia, going about 3/4 of the way down.
 The warmth of the bread makes this step much easier!
+Or give your piping tip a good shove in there.

 • Fill with jam: Pipe approximately 1 teaspoon of raspberry jam into each hole (about 20 teaspoons total).
 The warmth of the bread helps the jelly spread into every nook and cranny, creating better distribution throughout each piece.

 • Make glaze: Whisk together powdered sugar, milk (starting with 22g), and vanilla extract until smooth.
-Add more milk if needed to reach a drizzling consistency – you want it thick but pourable.
+Add more milk if needed to reach a drizzling consistency, you want it thick but pourable.

 • Glaze: Generously drizzle the vanilla glaze over the entire focaccia while it’s still warm.
 Make sure every piece gets covered.
 The glaze will start to harden as it cools, creating that iconic crackly donut shell.